NVIDIA/NVFlare/examples/advanced/vertical_xgboost/README.md

 python3 -m pip install -r requirements.txt
 ```

-> **_NOTE:_** If vertical federated learning support is not available in the XGBoost PyPI release yet, either reinstall XGBoost from a [wheel](https://xgboost.readthedocs.io/en/stable/install.html#nightly-build) with a recent commit, or build from [source](https://github.com/dmlc/xgboost/blob/master/plugin/federated/README.md).
+> **_NOTE:_** If vertical federated learning support or GPU support is not available in the XGBoost PyPI release yet, either reinstall XGBoost from a [wheel](https://xgboost.readthedocs.io/en/stable/install.html#nightly-build) with a recent commit from the master branch, or build from [source](https://github.com/dmlc/xgboost/blob/master/plugin/federated/README.md).
+When building XGBoost from source, ensure that gRPC, CUDA, and NCCL are installed with sufficient versions and use the cmake options `-DPLUGIN_FEDERATED -DUSE_CUDA -DUSE_NCCL` (`-DNCCL_LIBRARY -DUSE_NCCL_LIB_PATH` might also be needed depending on the location of NCCL).
+Lastly, we recommend using a [cuda image](https://hub.docker.com/r/nvidia/cuda/tags) if you prefer working with docker.

 ## Preparing HIGGS Data
 In this example we showcase a binary classification task based on the [HIGGS dataset](https://archive.ics.uci.edu/dataset/280/higgs), which contains 11 million instances, each with 28 features and 1 class label.

 ### Download and Store Dataset
-We first download the dataset from the HIGGS link above, which is a single zipped `.csv` file.
+First download the dataset from the HIGGS link above, which is a single zipped `.csv` file.
 By default, we assume the dataset is downloaded, uncompressed, and stored in `~/dataset/HIGGS.csv`.

 ### Vertical Data Splits